Gateway reference number: 01412

 The deadline for responses is Friday 23 May 2014.

 Work will also be undertaken to map specialised commissioned adult rehabilitation services.

 A guide to the new GP Systems of Choice framework has been published on the Health and Social Care Information Centre’s website.
 The guide includes information about the provision of Lot 1 services, Principal and Subsidiary Clinical Systems.
 Contracts for Lot 1 have now been signed, and the guide provides information about the suppliers on Lot 1 and what services they will be offering, funding, and support for IT-related changes in the GP contract from April 2014.
 A number of Frequently Asked Questions are also available to read.

 Further information about the new framework can also be viewed on the GPSoC website.

 Please note continuing CCG and OOH provider responsibilities with regard to GP Specialty training registrars (GPSTRs), in OOH services since the April 2013 reorganisation of the NHS.

-Stakeholders are informed of the increase in GPSTRs between 2012 and August 2015.
+Stakeholders are informed (this document is no longer available here but can be found on the National Archives website) of the increase in GPSTRs between 2012 and August 2015.
 There will need to be an increase in capacity for OOH training of around 16%.
 Area teams will need to discuss with their local LETB the current and anticipated increase in OOH opportunities for GPSTRs to ensure this can be delivered through measures currently in place with OOH providers.

 Future commissioning will need to reflect the forecasted training capacity.